Theuntextured/AsyncConveyorPlugin/component/index.md

 **Conveyor Handle:** Not found in the details panel, but is exposed on spawn and blueprint read-only.
 You can either spawn the component with a valid handle, which will link it to the simulation layer without re-registering, or if initially invalid, it will be validated on registration and can then be used to interact with the simulation layer via the [Conveyor Statics] blueprint function library.

+{: .todo}
+> add event dispatcher to function for when the registration is done.

+Once the conveyor component has registered, the `On Conveyor Component Registered` event will be called.
+This can be overridden in blueprint.

 ---

 ## Manually Registering the Data